 Here are some pics of the same guitar shown above with the Harmonica style bridge replaced with the correct ABR-1 bridge.

 This guitar has surfaced twice over the past 11 years.
 It is currently owned by a collector who lives in Canada.
-This one is in rough condition.
+This one is in rough condition but it's not broken.

 Notice the cherry stain in the area of the serial number from one of the refin jobs.

 Leslie West's other 1969 Walnut Flying V was called the "Ash Tray".
 It was also heavily modified.
 The front humbucking pickup was removed and the hole left open.
 He actually dumped his cigarette ashes in the hole, thus the name "The Ash tray".
 It also had a dog ear P-90 installed at the bridge position just like his other one.
 The ABR-1 Bridge was removed and a Stop Bar Tailpiece was installed in its place.
 The lone P-90 was wired direct to the P-90's volume and tone pots.
 The other pot and pickup selector switch were removed.
-See picture below.
+Apparently, Leslie bought this Flying V from Felix Pappalardi in 1970.

 This is how the guitar carcus and case appeared when they were sold on E-bay in December 2013.